Swainson’s Hawk

 Although missing an eye, one of Odin’s favorite activities is getting crickets that get tossed to him.
 He’s currently also learning how to fly to and from the glove for exercise.

-Though most Swainson’s Hawks are lighter in color, Lindsay acquired Valkyrie in 2017.
-She is darker in color than most Swainson’s, a trait which is known as ‘Dark Morph.’
+Though most Swainson’s Hawks are lighter in color, Lindsay acquired Valkyrie in 2017, who is darker in color than most Swainson’s, which is known as ‘dark morph.”

-Before she was an ambassador, she was a patient in the Lindsay Wildlife Hospital where first arrived as a fledgling in July with injuries in both eyes after falling out of its nest.
+Before she was an ambassador, she was a patient in the Lindsay Wildlife Hospital where first arrived as a fledgling in July with injuries in both eyes after falling out of her nest.
 While her left eye healed well, her right eye developed a traumatic cataract.
-Without sight in her right eye, she was be unable to effectively hunt and survive in the wild.
+Without perfect sight in her right eye, she will be unable to effectively hunt and survive in the wild.

 Valkyrie is a very unique and curious ambassador.
-She enjoys spending time with her keepers and engaging in training sessions.
-Due to the issues with her eyes, her keepers have trained her to get a voluntary eye exam with an ophthalmoscope.
-This will allow other keepers to help Valkyrie receive medical checks throughout her life.
-The best part of this training for Valkyrie is she gets lots of treats during her exams!
+She enjoys spending time with her keepers and engaging with training sessions.
+Due to the issues with her eyes, keepers have trained her to get a voluntary eye exam with an ophthalmoscope.
+This will allow keepers to help Valkyrie’s medical checks throughout her life.
+The best part is during each exam, she gets lots of treats!